 If your assignment already contains other notes, whether the old note should be deleted is up to your organization and its processes.
 You can leave the note, keeping a record of the conversation that took place about the assignment.
 Or, if the information isn't relevant going forward, you can delete other notes when adding a new one.

-- Now that you are ready to continue the inspection, select Resume from the assignment status options to set the assignment back to In progress.
+- Now that you are ready to continue the inspection, tap Resume in the assignment status options to set the assignment back to In progress.
 Continue your inspection.

 - When you are almost done, your dispatcher assigns you another assignment, and you are notified in the app.
 It is a critical assignment due in 30 minutes, and you won't have time for it before your lunch break.
-In the assignment's details, select Acknowledge so the dispatcher knows you saw the assignment.
-Then select Decline from the assignment status options to notify your dispatcher that you won't be able to complete it.
+In the assignment's details, tap Acknowledge so the dispatcher knows you saw the assignment.
+Then tap Decline in the assignment status options to notify your dispatcher that you won't be able to complete it.
 You are prompted for a reason, so let the dispatcher know your current assignment will take until your lunch break.

-- Wrap up your inspection, and select Finish to complete the assignment.
+- Wrap up your inspection, and tap Finish to complete the assignment.

 To start your next assignment, you can swipe its entry in the assignments list.